-On paper, Alpine Aire looks like a pretty good deal: it only weighs 5 ounces, is pretty compact and already packs 300 calories in a single serving.
-The meal itself sounded promising: you've got your pasta, sausage crumbles, creamy sauce, plus a kick of spice from the cayenne pepper.
-In fact, we were pleasantly surprised to find that Alpine Aire had more pasta than Wise Foods.
+The Alpine Aire Spicy Sausage Pasta sounded promising: you’ve got your pasta, sausage crumbles, creamy sauce, plus a kick of spice from the cayenne pepper.
+In fact, we were pleasantly surprised to find it had more pasta than Wise Foods.
 It seemed like a good meal…until we actually tasted it.

-To put it simply, we wouldn't be keen on keeping this pack on rotation anytime soon.
+To put it simply, we aren't keen on putting this pack on rotation.

 The whole thing was too bland for our taste as well.
 The only distinct taste present in this dish is the spiciness from the cayenne, but even that wasn’t enough to salvage this entree.
 Its supposed creaminess didn’t pull through, either.

 The proportion of meat to pasta was quite disappointing, too.
 There’s too much (subpar) pasta and not a lot of sausage bits to go around.

 You can definitely try this Alpine Aire variant if you simply need to fuel up on the trail.
 600 calories in one pack is pretty substantial—if you don’t mind the taste.
 If you ask us, however, we honestly won’t be stockpiling this anytime soon.Buy on Amazon